-The Tax Cuts and Jobs Act (H.R.
-1, “TCJA”) has been enacted into law.
-The bill contains many provisions affecting both individuals and businesses.
+The Tax Cuts and Jobs Act (TCJA) went into effect in 2018.
+This massive tax reform law contains many provisions affecting both individuals and businesses.
 The main provisions affecting individuals are summarized below.
-Except where noted otherwise below, all of these provisions take effect on January 1, 2018.
-Thus, they do not affect your 2017 taxes.
 Except where otherwise noted, all of these changes are scheduled to expire on January 1, 2026, unless they are extended by Congress.

 The TCJA keeps seven tax brackets with the lowest 10% bracket remaining the same.
-Other income tax rates are reduced.
-There is a new 12% tax rate that covers more income than the 2017 10% and 15% brackets, resulting in lower taxes for many middle-income households.
-At the highest end of the spectrum, married taxpayers with incomes over $600,000, and singles with incomes over $500,000, pay tax at much lower rates—37% instead of 39.6% in 2017.
+Other income tax rates have been reduced.
+There is a new 12% tax rate that covers more income than the 10% and 15% brackets under prior law, resulting in lower taxes for many middle-income households.
+At the highest end of the spectrum, the top tax rate is 37% instead of 39.6% under prior law.
+You have to have a substantial income to reach the top rate--for 2019, it applies only to married taxpayers with incomes over $612,350, and singles with incomes over $513,300.

-The standard deduction, which reduces all individual taxpayers’ taxable income by a fixed amount, is roughly doubled to $12,000 for single individuals and $24,000 for marrieds filing jointly.
-Individuals whose taxable income is less than these amounts will pay zero income tax.
+The standard deduction, which reduces all individual taxpayers' taxable income by a fixed amount, was roughly doubled by the TCJA.
+For 2019, the standard deduction is $12,200 for single individuals and $24,400 for marrieds filing jointly.
+Individuals whose taxable income is less than these amounts pay zero income tax.

-The $4,050 per-household-member personal exemption is eliminated.
+The $4,050 per-household-member personal exemption was eliminated.
 Because of this, larger families may benefit little from the increase in the standard deduction.

 The new tax law eliminates itemized deductions for:

 Charitable contributions remain deductible by itemizers.
 People who itemize will be allowed to deduct cash contributions up to 60% of their adjusted gross income, instead of 50% under current law.